-A pink absent slip is required on a child's return to school after an absence.
+A pink absent slip is normally required on a child's return to school after an absence.
+Alternatively, an email to the school office is sufficient.
 Each day has two sessions (morning and afternoon).
 Your child will be marked on their attendance for each session.
 Please note that if for any reason a child needs to be collected before the end of the school day, a parent should call at the school office and arrangements will be made for the child to come to the office for collection and escort the child off the premises.

-▶ Meeting Class Teacher
+Contacting the Class Teacher

-If you wish to speak to me about your child, it would be greatly appreciated if you would make an appointment through the school office.
+If you wish to speak to me about your child, it would be greatly appreciated if you would make an appointment through the school office and we can discuss any concerns that you may have.